saurin16/saurin16/README.md

 - 👋 Hi, I’m @saurin16
-- 👀 I’m interested in Web Dev, Developing and learning new things
+- 👀 I’m interested in ML,DataScience, Developing and learning new things
 - 🌱 I’m currently pursuing Bachelor's Information And Technology
 - 📫 How to reach me @ patelsaurin2002@gmail.com